RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/3-PlayBook.md

 # Ansible Playbook Guide

 Ansible Playbooks are YAML files that automate server configuration, deployment, and management tasks.
-This guide provides instructions on running a playbook, explains key components, and includes examples to help you get started.
+This guide covers the basics of running a playbook, key concepts, and provides example playbooks to help you get started.

 ## Table of Contents
 - [Ansible Playbook Guide](#ansible-playbook-guide)